 The Ukrainian American Veterans (UAV) scholarship operating procedures include both student application procedures and scholarship committee procedures.

-The mission of the Ukrainian American Veterans (UAV) Scholarship Fund is to award deserving full-time undergraduate college students scholarship money to help pay for tuition, books or school supplies.
+The mission of the Ukrainian American Veterans (UAV) Scholarship Fund is to award scholarship money to deserving full-time undergraduate college student and to part/full-time graduate college students to help pay for tuition, books or school supplies.

 Student Application Procedures